Chatwood, Cubs beat Cardinals 7-2 in doubleheader opener

 TRAINER’S ROOM

-Cardinals: RHP Carlos Martinez was placed on the 10-day disabled list with a right oblique strain.
+Cardinals: INF Jed Gyorko did not play in the doubleheader due to an illness. … RHP Carlos Martinez was put on the 10-day disabled list with a right oblique strain.
 The move is retroactive to Friday, a day after Martinez struggled through five innings in a 9-6 loss to the Cubs.
 RHP Miles Mikolas was activated from the paternity list and reliever John Brebbia was recalled from Triple-A Memphis.
-The Cardinals had an open roster spot after reliever Matt Bowman was sent down following their 18-5 win.

 UP NEXT